metacentre/shipyard/README.md

 ## Plugin loading order

-To get a minimal, unopinionated ssb server running, only three plugins are loaded by default. `ssb-db`, `ssb-master`, and `ssb-plugins` in that order.
+To get a minimal, unopinionated secret-stack server running, only `ssb-plugins` is loaded by default.
 Following that plugins are loaded like so:

 - user plugins from config
 - shipyard plugins argument